Lead climbing injuries: Rock climbing injuries in Yosemite National Park

 In a 3½-year study performed in Yosemite National Park, California, William S. Bowie, Thomas K. Hunt, and Hubert A. Allen reviewed 451 injuries reported by 220 climbers.
 These injuries came from a variety of sources, but 144 climbers were injured in lead falls (65.45%).

 Research was compiled as climbers were brought to the Yosemite Medical Clinic or were rescued by United States National Park Search and Rescue team.
 All injured climbers filled out a survey of their injuries.
-Nearly 227 of the 451 injuries reported were to the skin or subcutaneous tissue (the layer of fat between skin and underlying tissues).
+Nearly 227 of the 451 injuries reported were to the skin or subcutaneous tissue (the layer of fat between the skin and underlying tissues).
 Of the remaining injuries, 127 were to lower extremities including femur, knee, tibia/fibula, ankle, and foot.
 Twenty-nine were to upper extremities including shoulder, forearm, wrist, and hand.
 Twenty-five injuries were reported to the skull/brain.
-Of the remaining injuries, ten were sustained by the face and neck area.
+Of the remaining injuries, ten were sustained in the face and neck area.

 This study also showed that falls are not the cause of injury; it depends on how the climber lands after the falls.
 The contact surface and shape determine the severity and type of their injuries.
 For example, in one case of injury, a woman fell 100 feet and only suffered a small laceration and minimal contusions.
 This is attributed to the fact that she hit no rocks during her fall and the rope decelerated her elastically.
 Conversely, in another case, a climber fell only 6 feet but hit a sharp ledge and suffered a compound fracture of his femur.
 In a third case, a climber fell 20 feet but hit the ground and suffered a concussion, rib fractures, and dislocated ankle.
 Thus, injury severity is likely and more determined by the shape of the rock hit, the angle of impact, and which body surface hit the rock, as opposed to the length of the fall.

 This study importantly points out there were a total of thirty-five head and neck-related injuries.
 Only four injuries related to lead climbing were fatal—all of these were head injuries.
 However, only 7% of the total injuries reported were head injuries.
-Thus, it is unlikely a climber will break their neck when climbing.
+Thus, it is unlikely, that a climber will break their neck when climbing.